msk-mind/luna/data_processing/README.md

 --tag test
 ```
 You should see some new folders and outputs at /tmp/working/SCAN-ajdj3-...

+The where clause is technically a modifier on the allowed types of relationship paths to which the sink ID type (SeriesInstanceUID).
+In this example, we are looking for scans with an ID_LINK relationship to any xnat accession number node.
 ### TODO

 DONE - Take target spacing parameter, table paths as arguments (using click)